Metso Insights Blog Mining and metals blog The evolution of pneumatic flotation technology: enhancing efficiency in mineral processing

 The video below demonstrates the comparison between a self-aspirated pneumatic downcomer and a Concorde blast tube submerged in water.
 Noticeable disparities are evident in both bubble size and bubble flux between the two setups.

-Performance comparison of Concorde Cell (left) and a normal aspirated pneumatic cell (right)
+Performance comparison of a normal aspirated pneumatic cell (left) and the Concorde Cell (right)

-Performance comparison of Concorde Cell (left) and a normal aspirated pneumatic cell (right)
+Performance comparison of a normal aspirated pneumatic cell (left) and the Concorde Cell (right)

 When examining the kinetic difference between the Concorde Blast Tube and a Self-Aspirated Pneumatic Cell in laboratory setup, we can see the Blast Tube achieving much higher flotation kinetics.
 This is attributed to the finer bubble size and larger bubble flux previously discussed.